 Useful research and planning skills include learning:

-Additionally, by using research and planning skills, sellers develop an in-depth knowledge of the product, increasing their credibility with prospects.
+Additionally, by using research and planning skills along with a revenue operations platform, sellers develop an in-depth knowledge of the product, increasing their credibility with prospects.

 Moving on from the rejection without taking your eyes off the prize is what sets the successful apart.